imgly/plugins/LIST_OF_PLUGINS.md

   - [ ] Convert to Vector
   - [ ] Convert to Bitmap

+- [ ] Vector on Path: Convert any shape and bind to path.
+How do we keep the original block?

 - [ ] Turn into // Rethink Semantics This should change existing blocks without loss of date
   - [ ] Turn into Image:  Turns a block into a graphics block with the image as fill,